w3c/cg-council/proposals/cg-process.md

 ### When participation issues arise

-This process adopts the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/) and [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html) for handling participation issues in Community Groups.
+We encourage participants to first work with the Chairs to resolve any participation issues.
+If more help is needed, please reach out to the Community Development Leads.
+If further help is needed, this process adopts the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/) and [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html) for incident resolution and escalation.

 ## Lifecycle of Community Groups